wbcsd/data-exchange-protocol/decisions/backlog/0022-oauth-token-endpoint.md

 ## Consequences

-1. As this ADR changes the overall functionality in a critical aspect (authentication flow),  the Tech Specs Version number must be updated from 2.0.x to 2.1.y.
+1. As this ADR does not change the overall functionality of the authentication flow,  the Tech Specs Version number can be updated from 2.0.x to 2.0.x+1.
-2. The OpenId Connect Discovery mechanism is tied to a domain name where the `.well-known/openid-configuration` file is hosted (the `OpenId Connect Issuer`)
-    1. For data security and data consistency reasons, any change to the domain name needs to be communicated and synchronized with data recipients in an appropriate fashion
+2. The Action Authenticate is hosted under a dedicated path.
+To ensure that data recipients are able to authenticate and retrieve a token, any change to the path needs to be communicated and synchronized with data recipients in an appropriate fashion.
-    2. Data owners need to understand that the URL used to construct the full URL to the `.well-known/openid-configuration` cannot be changed easily later on, and that they consider e.g. the usage of their own domain name or other strategies to maintain sovereignty over this aspect
-3. Solution Providers need to operate an OpenId Connect-conforming authentication implementation if they plan on supporting the `OpenId Connected-based Authentication Mechanism`
-    1. OpenId Connect goes beyond the mandatory technical requirements of the V1 an V2.0.x tech specs.
-4. Data Recipients are strongly encouraged to update their implementation soon to support this ADR’s Authentication approach if they want to be fully interoperable with 2.1 series Host Systems.
+5. Data Recipients are strongly encouraged to update their implementation soon to support this ADR’s Authentication approach if they want to be fully interoperable with 2.1 series Host Systems.